Jagadishpediredla/savery-/README.md

 ## 13️⃣ Versioning & Changelog

-## 13️⃣ Versioning & Changelog

 -   **v1.0.0 (Initial Version)**
     -   Initial project setup with Next.js, React, Tailwind CSS.
     -   Basic app shell with a sidebar and main content area.
     -   Placeholder pages for Dashboard, Accounts, Investments, and Settings.
--   **Changelog (Recent Updates)**:
-    -   **UI Overhaul**: Implemented a new dark theme with a pinkish-neon accent.
-Applied glassmorphism effects to all cards, modals, and popups for a consistent, modern look.
-    -   **Dashboard Redesign**: Added `BalanceOverview` and `SpendingChart` to the dashboard.
-    -   **Account Page Layout**: Created a standardized `AccountPageLayout` with charts, now used by Needs, Wants, and Savings pages.
-    -   **Investments Upgrade**: Added `PortfolioAllocation` and `GoalProgress` components.
-    -   **Map Feature**: Removed Leaflet and replaced it with OpenLayers for a stable, interactive transaction map.
-    -   **Bug Fixes**: Resolved multiple hydration errors, chart container errors, module import errors, and map initialization errors.
-    -   **Layout Fix**: Corrected sidebar layout issues to prevent the main content from overlapping with the sidebar.
+-   **v2.0.0 (Static Conversion)**:
+    -   **Static Conversion**: Converted the app to a fully client-side static application.
+All server-side logic, including AI features, has been removed to ensure compatibility with static hosting platforms.
+    -   **New Map Feature**: Replaced the previous Support/Analytics page with an interactive `/maps` page to visualize transaction locations.
     -   **Firebase Integration**: Connected the app to Firebase Realtime Database for live data synchronization.
 Added data seeding and clearing functionality.
-    -   **Static Conversion**: Converted the app to be fully client-side and deployable as a static site on Firebase Hosting.
+    -   **UI Overhaul**: Implemented a new dark theme with a pinkish-neon accent and applied glassmorphism effects.
+    -   **Dashboard Redesign**: Added `BucketSummaryCard`, `SpendingChart`, `GoalsOverview`, and `TopSpendingCategories` to the dashboard.
+    -   **Bug Fixes**: Resolved multiple hydration errors, chart container errors, module import errors, and map initialization errors.